The sinuses are air pockets located inside the bones in the

 treatment may be necessary.
 In some cases multiple different

 antibiotics need to be used.
+If antibiotics have not worked, it is often important to take directed cultures, not just a simple swab in the nose, using an endoscope, to determine which antibiotics should be used.
+Antibiotics should not be arbitrarily chosen because they make not kill the bacteria which are present.
 In some cases where patients do not get better after they have been treated with an adequate course of antibiotics, they will receive intravenous antibiotics instead of, or as preparation for surgery.

 What about side effects from medications?